-I am increasingly being invited to design for hotels, lodges, shops, restaurants and commercial interiors.
+In addition to designing for private homes I also create pieces for hotels, lodges, shops, restaurants and commercial interiors.
 My approach is the same whatever the starting point.
-I need to know the ethos behind the project so I can instil meaning and connection through considered and enduring designs.
+I like to understand the ethos behind the project so I can add appropriate meaning and relevance where it will add interest and value.

-After initial consultations with a commercial client, we establish a brief that concisely outlines the wants and needs for the project, as well as the areas where there is flexibility to allow for new ideas and unconventional concepts.
+After initial consultations with a commercial client, we establish a brief that concisely outlines the wants and needs of the project, as well as expoloring areas where there is flexibility to allow for new ideas and unconventional concepts.

-To accurately embody the look and feel of a company we do a large amount of in-depth research.
-From the foundations and origin to the present, looking for key ideas, icons and moments of which we can engrain into the work and symbolise the true essence of the company.
+To accurately embody the character and brand of any company we undertake in-depth research.
+From the foundations and origin to the present, looking for key ideas, icons and characters and moments in time that we can infuse into the work to symbolise and capture the essence of the company.

-Next, we ideate and explore a plethora of ideas in sketches, mockups and messy whiteboards.
-We cherry pick the recurring themes and interesting ideas to craft into two or three rendered concepts to present to the client.
+Next, we explore these ideas, brainstorming around details, ideas and concepts then cherry-picking recurring themes that we gather and craft into two or three rendered concepts to present to the client.

-This allows us to actively collaborate with the client at each milestone of the design in order to integrate their ideas and inspire possible iterations through photo-realistic models.
+We actively collaborate with the client at each milestone of the design in order to integrate their ideas and inspire possible iterations.

 We have a holistic approach to each concept, ensuring that every piece has a cohesive relationship and language to each other.
 The visual work aims to integrate the essence and core values of the company with pragmatic functionality, to beautifully marry form, function and meaning.

-A well-documented compilation of technical drawings and specifications is then signed by us, the client and craftsman and the building process begins.
+A well-documented compilation of technical drawings and specifications is then mutually signed by us and the client before the building process begins.

-We install the work and are fastidious about the fit and finish.
+We install the work with a fastidious eye on the fit and finish.
 Making sure the end result is perfect and exceeds expectations.
-My seal of approval marks the completion of the project, usually by embedding in an engraved stainless Cruikshank pin into each piece of furniture.
+My seal of approval marks the completion of the project via a stainless Cruikshank branding bolt that is embedded into each piece of furniture.